bpype/blender-studio-pipeline/docs/artist-guide/project_tools/project-blender.md

 ./install_desktop_file.sh
 ```
 ::: info Available on Gentoo
-To learn more about running the Blender if you are on a Gentoo system please see the [Gentoo guide](/gentoo/user/running-blender.md), including how to run a [debug build](/gentoo/user/running-blender.md#debug-build).
+To learn more about running Blender if you are on a Gentoo system, please see the [Gentoo guide](/gentoo/user/running-blender.md), including how to run a [debug build](/gentoo/user/running-blender.md#debug-build).
 :::

 #### Launch with Custom Build on Linux
 You must run the Create Linux Shortcut step before running a custom build.
-This will launch blender using your custom binary, but with the Extensions and preferences of your project.
+This will launch Blender using your custom binary, but with the Extensions and preferences of your project.

 1. Navigate to your custom Blender binary
-2. Right Click the binary
+2. Right-click the binary
 3. Select `Open with > Blender your_project_name`

 <!---
 TODO Replace Image with Project-Tools version